 Of the various inter-regional rail origin-destination trips nationally, Southland to Otago is the fourth largest in terms of tonnage (748,000 tonnes in the 12 months to April 2017).
 Trips within Otago are ninth largest at 500,000 tonnes over the same period.
-Of the product types carried, milk and dairy products, and shipping containers, feature large in both Southland-Otago and Otago-Otago origin-destination trips8.
+Of the product types carried, milk and dairy products, and shipping containers, feature large in both Southland-Otago and Otago-Otago origin-destination trips10.

-Rail moves significant volumes of bulk and containerised freight into Port Chalmers; around 60 to 65 per cent of exports arriving at this port come by rail9.
-(The funding of rail falls outside of these two RLTPs and the National Land Transport Fund, however.)
+Rail moves significant volumes of bulk and containerised freight into Port Chalmers; around 60 to 65 per cent of exports arriving at this port come by rail11.
+Parts of the rail network in southern NZ are underutilised, however.
+There may be opportunities to move some goods onto rail.
+An investigation is being undertaken (in 2018) into the feasibility of moving logs onto rail in Southland (this is a Provincial Growth Fund project.)

+In 2018, the funding of rail for freight still sits outside of these two RLTPs and the National Land Transport Fund as explained in section 1.1.